Propylthiouracil use while Breastfeeding

 Summary of Use during Lactation

-Propylthiouracil (PTU) had been considered the antithyroid drug of choice during lactation; however, recent findings that the rates of liver injury higher with PTU than with methimazole may alter this judgement.
-Some experts now recommend that methimazole be considered the antithyroid drug of choice in nursing mothers.
+Propylthiouracil (PTU) had been considered the antithyroid drug of choice during lactation; however, findings that the rates of liver injury higher with PTU than with methimazole has altered this judgement.
+Some experts now recommend that methimazole should be considered the antithyroid drug of choice in nursing mothers.
 No cases of PTU-induced liver damage have been reported in breastfed infants and it is unknown if the small amounts of the drug in breastmilk can cause liver damage.
 The drug or breastfeeding should be discontinued if liver toxicity is suspected.

 Little PTU passes into breastmilk and infant thyroid suppression does not occur with usual maternal dosages.
 The American Thyroid Association and others state that it is safe for nursing mothers to use propylthiouracil in dosages up to 300 mg daily in divided doses.
 Some authors have suggested that dosages up to 450 mg daily may be acceptable.
-In general, antithyroid drugs should be given in divided doses taken right after nursing and waiting for 3 to 4 hours before nursing again should minimize the infant dosage.
+In general, antithyroid drugs should be given in divided doses taken right after nursing.

 Rarely, agranulocytosis or liver toxicity might occur, and the infant should be watched for signs of infection and liver disease (e.g., bruising, jaundice).
 Monitoring of the infant's complete blood count and differential is advisable if there is a suspicion of a drug-induced blood dyscrasia.
 Some authors have recommended routine monitoring of the breastfed infant's thyroxine (T4) and thyrotropin (TSH) during maternal propylthiouracil use at 3 to 4 weeks of age.
 However, no case of thyroid function alteration has been reported among infants exposed to PTU via breastmilk and other sources state than routine monitoring of thyroid function is unnecessary.

 Maternal Levels.
 A woman (time postpartum not stated) given a single dose of 100 mg of propylthiouracil (PTU) excreted a total of 0.077% of the dose in her breastmilk in 24 hours.